-5 In particular in case of exclusion pursuant to Article 27a(3), the MS may require monitoring of operating hours only.
+7 In particular in case of exclusion pursuant to Article 27a(3), the MS may require monitoring of operating hours only.

-2.3.2 New entrants
+2.2.2 New entrants

-A "new entrant" is any installation carrying out one or more activities listed in Annex I of Directive 2003/87/EC which obtained a greenhouse gas emission permit after 30 June 2019 for the first allocation period, and after 30 June 2024 for the second allocation period in Phase 4.
-Therefore it means only greenfield plants6.
+A "new entrant" is any installation carrying out one or more activities listed in Annex I of Directive 2003/87/EC, which obtained a greenhouse gas emission permit after 30 June 2024 for the 2026-2030 allocation period.
+Therefore, this means only greenfield plants.

-If you operate such an installation, all the rules described in this guidance document in principle apply to your installation from the start of operation, with a few differences, such as timing of the MMP submission.
-For details please see section 5.3.1.
+If you operate such an installation, all the rules described in this guidance document in principle apply to your installation from the start of operation, with a few differences, such as the timing of the MMP submission.
+For details, please see section 5.3.1.

-2.3.3 Renunciation of free allocation
+2.2.3 Renunciation of free allocation

 Operators can renounce free allocation, e.g. if the administrative burden of MRV is perceived to be higher than the benefit of free allocation.
 If the operator decides to renounce free allocation at some time during the allocation period, Article 24 of the FAR provides the basis to do so.
-The installation will not receive free allocation from the year following the application by the operator until the end of the allocation period.
-Consequently, also the need for monitoring of FAR-related data will end by the CA's approval of the renunciation.
+The installation will not receive free allocation from the year following the application8 by the operator until the end of the allocation period.
+Consequently, the need for monitoring of FAR-related data will also end upon the CA's approval of the renunciation.